lkrych/encylopedia_lelandica/notes/computer_organization_and_design/4_the_processor.md

 As we said earlier, the MIPS instruction set was designed to be pipelined, making it fairy easy for designers to avoid structural hazards.

+#### Pipeline Hazards - Data Hazard

 The second hazard is called a **data hazard**.
 It occurs when the **pipeline must be stalled because one step must wait for another to complete**.
 Suppose you found a sock at the folding station for which no match existed.
 One possible strategy is to run to your room and search for the match.
 While you are searching the pipeline slows down because stages can't be swapped.

 In a computer pipeline, **data hazards arise from the dependence of one instruction on an earlier one** that is still in the pipeline (a relationship that does not really exist when doing laundry).

-Let's look at an example: Suppose we have an add instruction followed immediately by a subtract instruction that uses the sum.
+Let's look at an example: Suppose we have an `add` instruction followed immediately by a `sub` instruction that uses the sum.

 ```
 add $s0, $t0, $t1